We Conserve Lands in the Credit River Watershed

 We are the stewards of over 2,800 hectares (7,000 acres) of natural space in the Credit River Watershed.
 The watershed extends from the Headwaters in Dufferin Country to Port Credit in Mississauga where it drains into Lake Ontario.
 We provide visitors with unique experiences in nature, supporting healthy communities and a sustainable natural environment.

-Our land holdings serve a variety of functions:
+Our conservation areas serve a variety of functions:

 - Protect natural features and functions